 • Monitoring: SENSE Uses Prometheus and node_exporter to monitor all DTN deployments.
 If you want your DTN to be monitored and alerted - please ensure you have node_exporter installed and the port open.

 SiteRM-FE and SiteRM-Agent Configuration files are kept on GitHub repo here.
 Each SiteRM Service (Frontend/Agent) pull from Github repo configuration files once an hour and use the latest configuration.
 Please refer to this link for Frontend and Agent configuration and it’s parameters, examples.
+In case of Debugger - it can re-use any of the agent configurations (no need additional config file).
+Debugger only looks for Frontend hostname and dynamically reports all information.

 SiteRM-FE Installation First time (Kubernetes cluster with Helm)